bryan-ortiz0/praw-tutorial/README.md

 Now that we have our credentials, we'll update the `scraper.py` file that is provided with the necessary information needed to work.
 Simple replace the placeholders `API_KEY`, `API_SECRET`, `USERNAME`, and `PASSWORD` in `scraper.py` with your own credentials obtained during Step 2.

 ## Step 4: Gathering Data with a Jupyter Notebook (Credit: Tim Book)
-A notebook called `gather_data.ipynb` is provided with code that gathers posts from various sort options in a choden subreddit and combines the data into a single Pandas DataFrame.
+A notebook called `gather_data.ipynb` is provided with code that gathers posts from various sort options in a chosen subreddit and combines the data into a single Pandas DataFrame.
 Finally, the resulting merged dataset is exported as a CSV file.

 The provided code covers the following tasks:
 1. Importing the necessary modules--PRAW, the included credentials from `scraper.py`, and Pandas